Jump to Recipe

 Build and assemble the tart:

 - Remove the pastry from the fridge.
 Flour your work surface and rolling pin.
-Roll out the pastry until thin but not too thin that it breaks up.
+Roll out the pastry to about 1/2 cm.

-- Using the rolling pin, wrap the pastry gently around lift up the pasty and gently drop into your flan tin.
+- To pick up your pastry: wrap the pastry around the rolling pin and lift up the pasty and gently drop into your flan tin.

-- Trim the edges with a cutlery knife.
+- Trim the edges with a small knife.

 - Add the filling and spread out the top to a neat layer.